swapagarwal/state-of-the-vue-ecosystem/PITCHME.md

 Note: For building mobile apps, we already have solutions like NativeScript Vue and Weex.
 We also have mature Cordova-based solutions like Quasar, Ionic 4, and Onsen UI.
 Quasar released a 1.0 version earlier this year; it's really impressive.

+---?image=ssr.jpg&size=auto 80%

+Note: Server-side rendering has been on the rise in recent years and aptly so because of the benefits it provides.

 ---

 ### State of SSR